syncfusion-content/wpf-docs/wpf/Chromeless-Window/Adding-controls-in-the-titlebar.md

 ---
 # Adding controls in the Title bar

  Users can add adaptive controls such as Button, TextBox, Label, Checkbox, etc to the title bar of the Chromeless Window.
-The `LeftHeaderItemsSource` property displays the controls stored in it on the left side of the title bar while the `RightHeaderItemsSource`' displays the controls stored in it on the right side of the title bar.
+The [`LeftHeaderItemsSource`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~LeftHeaderItemsSource.html) property holds the controls to be shown on the left side of the title bar likewise the [`RightHeaderItemsSource`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~RightHeaderItemsSource.html) property holds the controls to be shown on the right side of the title bar.

 {% tabs %}
 {% highlight XAML %}